-The State of Israel today is governed in a way that cannot be sustained, where the two nations it governs, Israelis and Palestinians are used and abused and it is a state of affairs that should not be tolerated: Half of the population is governed by a radical Zionist regime that sees the struggle for control over the land as a zero sum game, and the other half of the population is governed by the security forces of this Zionist regime; one nation ruling over another while controling of the land and its resources.
-It is a reality where half of the population lives in what it thinks is a Western democracy while keeping the other half imprisoned by a ruthless defense apparatus that is becoming more violent by the day.
+The State of Israel today is governed in a way that cannot be sustained, where the two nations it governs, Israelis and Palestinians are used and abused and it is a state of affairs that should not be tolerated: Half of the population is governed by a radical Zionist regime that sees the struggle for control over the land as a zero sum game, and the other half of the population is governed by the security forces of this Zionist regime; one nation ruling over another while controlling all of the land and its resources.
+It is a reality where half of the population lives in what it thinks is a Western democracy while keeping the other half imprisoned by a ruthless security apparatus.

 “Miko Peled is a peace activist who dares to say in public what others still choose to deny.
 He has credibility, so when he debunks myths that Jews around the world hold with blind loyalty, people listen.
 Miko was born in Jerusalem in 1961 into a well known Zionist family.
 His grandfather, Dr. Avraham Katsnelson was a Zionist leader and signer on the Israeli Declaration of Independence.
 His father, Matti Peled was a young officer in the war of 1948 and a general in the war of 1967 when Israel conquered the West Bank, Gaza, Golan Heights and the Sinai.

 Miko’s unlikely opinions reflect his father’s legacy.
 General Peled was a war hero turned peacemaker.
 The general clearly stated that contrary to claims made later, the 1967 war was one of choice, and not because there was no existential threat to the state of Israel.
 He then dedicated his life to promoting the Two State Solution, which he believed would lead to an Israeli-Palestinian peace.